Assessing Cyberscurity Risk: Are We Getting Value from the Effort?

 This class is oriented towards corporate board / audit committee members, C-Level executives and accounting / legal firm managing partners.
 This is for 4 hours of CPE, on-site class instruction with significant class interaction.

 Assist board members, enterprise & professional services leadership to better understand the different ways their organization addresses corporate cyber-risk.
 By assessing the overall effort, they ensure a holistic effort that generates business value & minimizes cybersecurity risk exposure.
-This course provides an outstanding of the various approaches to cybersecurity risk assessment, how used, insight to be gained from the assessment, along with case studies, and group discussion to aid leadership judgment.
+This course provides a comprehensive overview of the various approaches to cybersecurity risk assessment, how used, insight to be gained from the assessment, along with case studies, and group discussion to aid leadership judgment.

 Course Background & Content

 Today, there are many different approaches to assessing cybersecurity / enterprise IT risks.
-Everybody has an opinion, preferred vendor solution.
+Everybody has an opinion on preferred vendor solutions, but what should you really be looking at?
 In many cases a corporation may have several different efforts underway to address risks & implement solutions, dependent upon their business function: IT, Finance, Legal, Operations, Insurance / Risk Management.
 Sometimes they consult with each other and sometimes not, possibly developing conflicting projects that could still leave an enterprise exposed.

 - Functional approaches to assessing cybersecurity risk: